8 Reasons Why Your Internet is Slow (and How to Fix It)

-Most modern routers offer two or three Wi-Fi bands, which each create their own visible Wi-Fi network.
+Most modern routers offer two Wi-Fi bands, which each create their own visible Wi-Fi network.
 By default, these are usually labeled with their frequency bands, but it might be different if you’ve changed your Wi-Fi network’s name.

 These bands operate on two different frequencies: 2.4 GHz and 5 GHz.
-The 2.4 GHz frequency band has better range, but it’s slower and more susceptible to signal interference from other electronics.
+The 2.4 GHz frequency band has a better range, but it’s slower and more susceptible to signal interference from other electronics.
 The 5 GHz band is faster but can’t travel as far.